Cypress Community Coalition

 What Was In The Wastewater?

 An increasingly diverse community of more than 29,000 people live in and around the Superfund Site.
-The danger comes from chemicals that seeped into the groundwater and created a toxic plume that continues to spread beneath the homes around the strip mall where the wastewater was first dumped.
-There is also the danger for toxic vapors to escape into the atmosphere and inside buildings above the plume.
+The danger comes from chemicals that seeped into the groundwater and created a toxic plume that continues to spread beneath the homes located around the strip mall where the wastewater was first dumped.
+Toxic vapors can also escape into the atmosphere and inside buildings above the plume.

 The EPA has set up a vapor collection station near the source to address shallow contamination.
 However, most water wells in the area tap into the zone of groundwater with the toxic chemicals.